Santa Fe, A Day Trip in Photos

 Feed Your Santa Fe Appetite

 Santa Fe is well known for its world-class dining and New Mexican cuisine.
 After your stroll and window browsing, you will have a healthy appetite that can be served by any of the great restaurants near the downtown Plaza.
 There are excellent restaurants in or near the Santa Fe Depot (such as the excellent New Mexican food at Tomasita’s).
 Always lively and a great dining experience!
-After a satisfying meal, stretch your legs and relax on the comfortable train ride back to Albuquerque.

 Acclimate, Hydrate, Slather, Sweater

 Finally, here are four tips to help you get the most from your trip to Santa Fe.
 Keep in mind that Santa Fe is 7,000 feet above sea level.
 The air is thinner and dryer.
 You may find that you tire more easily.
 If you are here for the first time, allow yourself to acclimate.
 It usually takes about 48 hours to adjust fully.
 Staying properly hydrated will help you to adjust.
 This is the (high) desert.
-Be very careful about alcohol intake.
+Be careful about alcohol intake.
 One drink in Santa Fe has the effect of three at sea level.
-Slather on the sunscreen (even in the winter months).
+Bring your sunscreen (even in the winter months).
 You are closer to the sun in Santa Fe due to the altitude.
 Finally, bring a sweater if you plan to be out after sunset.
 Even in the summer months the temperature can drop up to 30 degrees or more once the sun goes down.

 Enjoy Your Santa Fe Day Trip!